Continuing Education Activity

 - Somatic dysfunctions when heading to school or before work is due

 Children with reading disabilities will avoid reading; this will expose them to fewer words and increase their reading deficiency.
-The physical exam for patients with dyslexia should be standard.
-The physical is a time to look for signs of other neurological, medical, or genetic causes of their impairment.
+The physical exam for patients with dyslexia should be standard with a focus on signs of other neurological, medical, or genetic causes of their impairment.

 These children should first be screened for hearing and vision impairment.
 Laboratory or imaging testing is not typically necessary for these children unless there are other factors influencing this decision that was found in their history and physical examination. fMRI is used for research purposes and not for a diagnosis.

 Children suspected of dyslexia should be referred for evaluation by the school system.
 Their reading ability, executive function, and intelligence quotient (IQ) will be tested.
 This testing, in the United States, is free and is typically required before services can be rendered.

 Treatment / Management